EmelineJJ/python-esilv0121-ca1-23858-23861/readme.txt

 customers.txt
-we connect the python and the html for create, delete and make a transaction do a error message when the transaction is not possible
+we connect the python and the html for create, delete and make a transaction do a error message when the transaction is not possible look at return when pin of employee is false

 for 06/05//2021:
 look at the UML diagrams